The HPCToolkit Performance Tools

 - Avoid blind spots.

-- Context is essential for understanding layered and object-oriented software.
+- Provide context for understanding layered and object-oriented software.

-- Derived performance metrics are essential for effective analysis.
+- Display user-defined derived performance metrics for effective analysis.

 Table of Contents

 A typical performance analysis session consists of: